microsoft/TypeScript-Handbook/pages/Basic Types.md

 console.log(x[5].toString()); // OK, 'string' and 'number' both have toString x[6] = true; // Error, boolean isn't (string | number)
 ```

+Union types are an advanced topic that we'll cover in a later chapter.

 # Enum